Olympia, Washington: Artesian water

 Olympia was historically dependent on artesian waters, including springs that supplied early settlers in Swantown and Tumwater.
-The artesian spring at Fourth Avenue and Main Street (now called Capitol Way) was the main community well where settlers, as well as the local Steh-Chass and visiting Native Americans, gathered to socialize.
+The artesian spring at Fourth Avenue and Main Street (now called Capitol Way) was the main community well where settlers, as well as the local Stechass and visiting Native Americans, gathered to socialize.
 Settler accounts recall paying Native Americans to collect water here.
 The artesian well at Artesian Commons park, a former parking lot, is active.
 Another still flows at the corner of Olympia Avenue and Washington Street.
 A small park was constructed around another spring in the Bigelow Neighborhood.
 The northeast end of Capitol Lake was the location of an artesian well until the construction of a new park that included changes to the shoreline.
 McAllister Springs, Olympia's main water source, is fed by artesian wells, and the former Olympia Brewery is supplied by 26 artesian wells.

 Efforts to protect and preserve the free-flowing artesian well on 4th Avenue in downtown Olympia began in 1991 with support from a local coffee roaster.
 Donations from the public were used to form "Friends of the Artesians", a group that researched the wells, maintained them, and tested their quality.
 They were later replaced by the non-profit organization H2Olympia in 2009.
 In 2011, the city of Olympia committed $50,000 toward improvements of an artesian well in a parking lot that the city purchased the same year.
 Renovations at the well were completed in late 2011, including surface improvements, solar lighting, and a raised area to fill bottles.
 In spring 2012, sea-themed mosaic artwork created by community members was installed at the site of the well.